IQSS/askdataverse/askdata/README.md

 `conda create -n shinyapp python=3.10`

 `conda activate shinyapp`
 * these instruction assume the deployment is to the `askdataverse` ShinyApps.io domain.
-You should change it with yours.
+You should change it to yours.
 * adjust the variable `OPENAI_API_KEY` in the [app.py](app.py) file to your needs
 * create a free account at [shinyapps.io](https://www.shinyapps.io).
 With this you will get your domain to replace `askdataverse`.
 * install [`rsconnect`](https://pypi.org/project/rsconnect-python/)